codingben/maple-fighters/src/auth-service/README.md

 # Auth Service
-The authentication service stores user data and verifies user
+The authentication service stores user data and verifies user.

 ## Docker
 > 💡 You need to install the .NET Core SDK locally.